adamsilver/fdpb/01-a-registration-form.md

 ![Float label](./images/01/float-label.png)

 Unfortunately, there are several problems with this approach.
 First, there is no space for a hint because the label and hint are one and the same.
-Second, they're hard-to-read due to their (affordance giving) poor contrast and small text as they're typically designed.
-Like placeholders, they may be mistaken for a value and could get cropped.
+Second, they're hard-to-read due to their poor contrast and small text as they're typically designed.
+Lower contrast is necessary so that users have a chance to differentiate between a real value and a placeholder.
+And, like placeholders, they may be mistaken for a value and could get cropped.

 And, float labels don't actually save space.
 That's because the label needs space to move into in the first place.
 Even if they did save space, that's hardly a good reason to diminish the usability of forms.